Package Leaflet: Information for the User

-Ixia belongs to a group of medications known as angiotensin II receptor antagonists.
-It reduces blood pressure by relaxing blood vessels.
+Ixia belongs to a group of medicines called angiotensin II receptor antagonists.
+It lowers blood pressure by relaxing blood vessels.

-Ixia is used in the treatment of high blood pressure (also known as hypertension) in adults, and in children and adolescents from 6 years of age to less than 18 years of age.
+Ixia is used to treat high blood pressure (also known as hypertension) in adults, and in children and adolescents from 6 to less than 18 years of age.
 High blood pressure can damage blood vessels in organs such as the heart, kidneys, brain, and eyes.
-In some cases, this can lead to a heart attack, heart failure, or kidney failure, stroke, or blindness.
-Normally, high blood pressure does not present symptoms.
-It is essential to control your blood pressure to prevent damage.
+In some cases, this can lead to a heart attack, heart or kidney failure, stroke, or blindness.
+Usually, high blood pressure does not present symptoms.
+It is important to control your blood pressure to avoid damage.

-High blood pressure can be controlled with medications such as Ixia tablets.
-Your doctor has probably also recommended that you make some lifestyle changes to help you lower your blood pressure (for example, losing weight, quitting smoking, reducing the amount of alcohol you drink, and reducing the amount of salt in your diet).
+High blood pressure can be controlled with medicines like Ixia tablets.
+Your doctor will probably also recommend that you make some lifestyle changes to help lower your blood pressure (such as losing weight, quitting smoking, reducing the amount of alcohol you drink, and reducing the amount of salt in your diet).
 Your doctor may also recommend that you exercise regularly, such as walking or swimming.
-It is essential to follow your doctor's advice.
+It is important to follow this advice from your doctor.

 Do not take Ixia